Frequency Asked Questions

 Why didn't mine fizz well?

-The two typical reasons are that the water wasn't hot enough or you didn't use enough water.
-Also, if you add it while it's boiling, it will just appear to bubble along with the boiling water, which isn't as much fun but it will still do its job.
+The two typical reasons are that the water wasn't hot enough or too much of the water cooked off.
+Use a lid.
+Also, if you add Broth Bomb® while it's boiling, it will just appear to bubble along with the boiling water, which isn't as much fun but it will still do its job.

 Will Broth Bomb™ alkalize the gut?

 No, it finishes mildly acidic.
-Broth Bomb™ is designed to interact with the food prior to digestion and does not produce the same effects as when the same ingredients are taken orally as medications.
+Broth Bomb™ is designed to interact with the food prior to digestion.
 The fizz ingredients degrade during cooking; they release gas and minerals when boiled.
 Cook thoroughly.

 Do beans need Broth Bomb™?

 No, beans breakdown during cooking on their own.
 The lectins degrade.
 Beans are nutritious as long as they're cooked well.
 It's the tannic acids in the skins that Broth Bomb™ may help break down, releasing more minerals from the beans.
 If you wanted to take the time, soaking and boiling dry beans in baking soda water before cooking is another way to get softer beans.
-But that might leach minerals into the discarded water.
+But that might leach minerals into the water, which is then discarded.
 The Broth Bomb™ method retains those minerals.

 How do I prevent burning stews?